-Kieslowski’s Decalogue seems to resort, at times, to self-consciously symbolic imagery: a bee clinging on to a straw as the neighbouring man in his bed clings to his life, a swinging rubber devil’s head on a doomed taxi driver’s car mirror, and wax tears running down the cheeks of a religious effigy – yet rather than affirming any spiritual or even transcendental themes, this hyperbolic symbolism is little more than a pop on the nose of Catholicism and the idea of an organised cosmos; ensuing events and responses throughout The Decalogue are instead a study of time, place and human choice.
+Kieslowski’s Decalogue seems to resort, at times, to self-consciously symbolic imagery: a bee clinging to a straw as a neighbouring man in his bed clings to his life, a swinging rubber devil’s head on a doomed taxi driver’s car mirror, and wax tears running down the cheeks of a religious effigy.
+Yet rather than affirming any spiritual or even transcendental themes, this hyperbolic symbolism is little more than a pop on the nose of Catholicism and the idea of an organised cosmos.
+Ensuing events and responses throughout The Decalogue are instead a study of time, place and human choice.

-Here, in A Short Film about Killing (Decalogue V), Kieslowski gives us a seven-minute murder scene in which a cab driver is first strangled, then bludgeoned to death with a rock – a scene deemed by many as too gratuitous for artistic or social merit.
-The act is filmed with an intimate brutality the likes of which wouldn’t be seen again until Trier’s Dancer in the Dark.
+Here, in A Short Film about Killing (Decalogue V), Kieslowski gives us a seven-minute brutally intimate murder scene in which a cab driver is first strangled, then bludgeoned to death with a rock – a scene deemed by many as too gratuitous for artistic or social merit.
 This is followed by an equally harrowing state-imposed execution, both placed side by side for comparison.

-Cinematographer Slawomir Idziak’s Warsaw is seen through ugly yellow, green and brown filters with darkened edges that claustrophobically close in on the action, whilst wide angle lenses and mise-en-scène visually bolster an overarching sense of individual isolation and social entropy.
+Cinematographer Slawomir Idziak’s Warsaw is seen through decayed yellow, green and brown filters with darkened edges that claustrophobically close in on the action, visually bolstering an overarching sense of individual isolation and social entropy.

-Jacek commits arbitrary acts of destruction – throwing a stone off an overpass, running through a flock of pigeons and flicking a glob of cream at a window, and finally a murder; yet we are to take each of these acts as a result of autonomy, nothing more than a reaction to the random death of his sister rather than behaviour caused by a wider religious plan.
+Jacek commits arbitrary acts of destruction – throwing a stone off an overpass, running through a flock of pigeons, flicking a glob of cream at a window, and finally a murder.
+We are to take each of these acts as a result of autonomy, nothing more than a reaction to the random death of his sister rather than behaviour caused by a wider religious plan.
 Perhaps if Jacek’s sister hadn’t been killed by a tractor, then Jacek himself wouldn’t have had destruction on his mind – but then again, perhaps not.